prb28/vscode-amiga-assembly/README.md

 ### Run and Debug with FS-UAE or WinUAE
 ![Debug](images/debug.gif)

+### Breaking changes

+- see [Breaking changes](https://github.com/prb28/vscode-amiga-assembly/wiki/Breaking-Changes) for more details
+- Please reset the **amiga-assembly.binDir** setting.
+- The *launch.json* configuration has changed in 1.7/1.8

-## New in 1.7
+## New in 1.7/1.8
 - *grahambates* new version of fs-uae / winuae with uae-dap version 1.0.0 - unified launch configuration
+- Binaries are embedded in the extension, no need for additional download
 - *grahambates* BLTCON Helper: provides a webview panel with a tool to help setting BLTCON0/BLTCON1 registers.
 Based on [BLTCONCheatSheet](http://deadliners.net/BLTCONCheatSheet/index.html) by Soundy/Deadliners.
-- Binaries are embedded in the extension, no need for additional download

 ![BLTCON Helper](https://github.com/prb28/vscode-amiga-assembly/wiki/images/BLTCONHelper.png)
 - Bug fixes